Daniel Dziwniel

-Daniel Dziwniel (born 19 August 1992) is a professional footballer who plays as a left-back for and captains II liga club Podbeskidzie Bielsko-Biała.
+Daniel Dziwniel (born 19 August 1992) is a former professional footballer who played as a left-back.
 Born in Germany, he represented Poland at under-21 international level and holds dual Polish-German citizenship.

 Club career

-On 25 August 2020, he signed a one-year contract with Sandecja Nowy Sącz.
+On 25 August 2020, Dziwniel signed a one-year contract with Sandecja Nowy Sącz.

 International career

-From 2012 to 2014, he was a part of Poland national under-21 football team.
+From 2012 to 2014, he was a part of Poland national under-21 team.